BillJr99/BillJr99.github.io/_software/reportal.md

 Many of these tools provide static anslysis services; however, dynamic analysis was also provided through the automatic generation of Aspects.
 Aspects were chosen by the user and then automatically compiled into the user's software system.
 The user could then execute the software and provide REportal with the Aspect report output for visualization.

+A summary of the major features enabled by REportal is given below.
+[Click here](/files/media/software-reportal/REportalHelp.html) for a description of each of the features of REportal.

 ![Dynamic Analysis through Automatic Aspect Instrumentation](/files/media/software-reportal/DynamicAnalysis.png "REportal Dynamic Analysis Service")

 Information about the development of the portal can be found in my [Masters Thesis](/publication/msthesis) and in [this paper](/publication/icpc2008) describing the architecture.